Insanityandme/filipbook/README.md

 https://devcenter.heroku.com/articles/heroku-postgresql#pg-push-and-pg-pull

-# links and resources
-* https://console.aws.amazon.com/s5/ // where I host my media files
-* filipbook-staging.herokuapp.com
-* filipbook.herokuapp.com
-* filipbook.com

-## How to fix .gitignore not working as you'd like
+### How to fix .gitignore not working as you'd like
 **First commit any outstanding code changes,** and then, run this command:

 `git rm -r --cached .`